anduc146khmt/To-do-list/README.md

 # To Do List

-It is just a simple To-Do List make with ReactJS
+It is just a simple To-Do List made with ReactJS

 # Deploy